 TOP TIP: Try the Salty River of Gold, a dulce de leche with caramel ribbons snaking through it.
 Or, Peanutty, which is made with Reeses Peanut Butter cups.
 You can’t go wrong!

 Make sure to stop at Nelson’s Columbia Candy Kitchen for some decadent indulgences.
 Voted one of the Top 10 Sweet Shops Across America by USA Today, you won’t be disappointed.
-If you happen to be following my itinerary for seven California gold rush towns, you can also find Nelson’s in Columbia or Sonora.
+If you happen to be following my itinerary for ten California gold rush towns, you can also find Nelson’s in Columbia or Sonora.

 TOP TIP: I highly recommend the chocolate covered oranges or ginger and the milk chocolate caramel turtles.